-In the case of a pandemic, any decision for an emergency school closing will be made by the Director in consultation with and, if necessary, at the direction of the Association's local health department, emergency management agencies, and Regional Office of Education.
+In the case of a pandemic, the Governor may declare a disaster due to a public health emergency that may affect any decision for an emergency school closing.
+Decisions for an emergency school closing will be made by the Director in consultation with and, if necessary, at the direction of the Governor, III.
+Dept. of Public Health, association's local health department, emergency management agencies, and/or Regional Office of Education.